hooge104/preprint_template_latex/README.md

 * There's a wealth of information available on [tex.stackexchange](https://tex.stackexchange.com/)
 * For packages just Google around.
 There's millions
 * For easy table typesetting I generally use [this page](https://www.tablesgenerator.com/) and copy-paste the output
+* You may decide to use Bibtex for references.
+Gives you more freedom but may require a bit more work.
+In this template I've just copy-pasted them as text from MS Word.